 If you are a fan of hockey like we are, you can’t get enough.
 There is nothing like watching your favorite team smack the puck down the ice at a blistering 105 mph, or a good fight now and then.
 Though that has lessened a great deal in the last 25 years, fisticuffs still breaks out from time to time.
 For those unaware, the NHL offers a way to watch your favorite team play, providing you live outside of the market.
-NHL GameCenter Live is the NHL’s way of showing out-of-market, on demand games for portable devices and game consoles.
+In fact ESPN+ will be broadcasting over 1,000 NHL games.
+However, the games will come with blackout restrictions for local teams.
 If you are in the market, you can still watch, as long as you use a VPN.

 As cord cutting becomes more and more prevalent, many of the sports have started to follow a model referred to as OTT.
 That means you can stream live content wherever and whenever you wish, without having to rely on a cable or satellite provider.
 This gives you the ability to watch live games, as well as games you may have missed because your in-laws came in and wanted you to help unpack their SUV.
 It will also allow you to watch on your favorite mobile device for the times when your spouse insists you go shopping, instead of watching the game.

 The problem with this scenario is, it applies for only out-of-market games.
 So what the NHL is telling you is, though you are paying for their service, if you are in the market of the team you want to watch, your games may be blacked out.
 As an example, let’s say you are a Blackhawks fan.
 If you are in the Chicago area, your friend in Texas can watch all the games, but you get to miss quite a few of the games because of market restrictions.
-Have a look at the blacked out games for the 2014-2015 year, and you will see what we mean.
+Just as an example, those in New York City zip code 10001 would be impacted by blackout restrictions for the Rangers, Islanders, and Devils.

-The NHL has several packages in regards to watching games like this.
+In the past, the NHL had several NHL.tv packages in regards to watching games like this.
 You can choose to follow a single team, or you can choose to watch all the games.
-Of course, you could watch all the games if you lived in the middle of nowhere or followed a team like the Nashville Predators.
+Starting in 2021 over 1,000 NHL match ups will be available to watch live on ESPN+.
+Of course, you could watch all the games if you lived in the middle of nowhere but not in a teams local market.
 To us, you should not be penalized for being a hockey fan in a major area.
 If it is going to be blacked out anyway, why wouldn’t you just go to a bar?
 Luckily, you do not have to choose that route.

 So, we will discuss how to get around these unfortunate blackouts.
 As we mentioned, you could do this with a virtual private network (VPN).
 A VPN is software that sets up a secure connection to a different location.
-In other words, you can deceive the NHL GameCenter and get it to believe you are somewhere other than where you actually are.
+In other words, you can ESPN+ to believe you are somewhere other than where you actually are.